apeksha733/Project-Django/README.md

 ## Features

 - **User Authentication**: Customers can log in.
 Admins can also manage staff accounts.
 - **Product Management**: Admins can add, edit, and delete products.
-They can manage product categories, prices, and quantities.
+They can manage product categories and quantities.
 - **Order Management**: Customers can view menu and get information.
-- **Search Functionality**: Users can search for products by name, category, or description.

 ## Installation

 - Clone the repository: